knative/community/STEERING-COMMITTEE.md

 ### Technical Oversight Committee

 To recognize the folks that have served in the TOC in the past, below we list the previous members of the TOC (sorted by their 'Term End').

+The _Technical Oversight Committee (TOC)_ was a separate committee responsible for setting the overall technical direction and roadmap of the project before 2024.
+In 2024, SC and TOC [were merged](https://github.com/knative/community/issues/1549) into a single governance body.

 | &nbsp;                                                         | Member          | Profile                                              | Term Start | Term End   |
 | -------------------------------------------------------------- | ---------------  | --------------------------------------------------- | ---------- | ---------- |